-No, this Planning Proposal is the result of a request from the majority landowner in Waterloo Estate (South) to change the FSR and height control that apply to the site.
+No, this planning proposal is the result of a request from the majority landowner in Waterloo Estate (South) to change the FSR and height controls that apply to the site.

 Q2.
 Is the Planning Proposal the best means of achieving the objectives or intended outcomes, or is there a better way?